vecma-project/VECMAtk/tutorials/M12/easyvvuq-qcgpj/guide/EasyVVUQ & QCGPJ - Tutorial.md

     or
     ![](images/qcg-now-10.png)

-## Example of a real multiscale application: Fusion
+## Uncertainty in a multiscale application: Fusion

 There are many natural and physical phenomena considered as multi-scale processes.
 One of such phenomena is the thermonuclear fusion reaction.
 To